0cjs/8bitdev/src/filesystem.md

 The filesystem blocks are organized as follows:
 - A never-used block at offset 0.
 (This leaves room for a boot block).
-- A free block map starting at METASTART.
+- An optional free block map starting at METASTART.
 This is a sequential bitmap with a bit for each sector from 0 through VOLLEN, taking as many sectors as necessary for the bitmap.
 - An initial directory block starting immediately after the free block map.
 - All remaining blocks are directory or data blocks, allocated as necessary.

 #### Free Block Map

-The free block map is a convenience for efficiency and should not be assumed always to be correct.
+The free block map, if present, is a convenience for efficiency and should not be assumed always to be correct.
 Whenever allocation information in the data blocks themselves conflicts with the free block map, the data blocks should be assumed correct and the free block map updated appropriately.
 It's possible that, for efficiency, free block map updates will be delayed until long after data block updates, and due to this the free block map updates do not happen at all.
 (This would be the case if someone removes a floppy disk in the middle of a write.)

+The first byte of the first block of the free space map is always non-zero, because bit 0 must always be set (indicating that block 0 is not free).
+If the first byte is $00, the block is instead the first directory block and there is no free space map present.
+(This would be typical for read-only filesystems.)

 The map is a sequence of bytes where the LSB to MSB (bits 0 to 7) of the first byte represents the status of blocks 0 through 7, the next byte's 0-7 bits the status of blocks 8-15, and so on.
 This continues for as many device blocks as necessary to account for all blocks on the device.
+For example on a volume with 256 byte blocks there will be one free space block for each 2048 (or fraction thereof) blocks on the volume, up to 32 for a volume with the maximum of 65536 blocks.

 Each bit is `0` to indicate that the block is (likely) free, and `1` to indicate that it is (likely) allocated.